tonimelisma/mail/ARCHITECTURE.md

 ### **2.6.
 Local Search**

 * **Technology:** Room FTS5 on MessageEntity for relevant fields (subject, sender, body snippet).
 * **User Experience:** Local search results are displayed immediately.
-If the device is online, the SyncController concurrently executes a high-priority (Level 1\) SyncJob for a server-side search.
-Online results are clearly distinguished from local results.
+If the device is online, the SyncController concurrently executes a high-priority (Level 1) `SyncJob.SearchOnline` for a server-side search. _(Implemented 2025-07-01)_ Remote results are persisted in Room and flow into the same UI list.

 ### **2.7.
 Concurrency**